Gor Kirakosian

-Gor Kirakosian, (born May 27, 1981) is an Armenian-American director, producer, and screenwriter known for his comedy films, such as Big Story in Small City, Lost and Found in Armenia, Ticket to Vegas, The Knight's Move, and Honest Thieves.
+Gor Karoyi Kirakosian, (born May 27, 1981) is an Armenian-American director, producer, and screenwriter known for his comedy films, such as Big Story in Small City, Lost and Found in Armenia, Ticket to Vegas, The Knight's Move, and Honest Thieves.

 Directing career

 Kirakosian was born in 1981 in Yerevan, Armenia.
 He came to the United States with his family when he was eleven, settling in Glendale, California.
 After graduating from John Marshall High School, he went onto attend the Art Center of Design in Pasadena.
 Kirakosian graduated in the top five percent of his class.
 As a student he completed a short film I Hate the Story of Romeo & Juliet and a feature film Big Story in a Small City, which was screened in Armenia, Russia, Los Angeles, Toronto and Buenos Aires.
 The film, which Kirakosian co-wrote, directed and edited, was well-received, and won six international film festival awards, including “Best Foreign Film” at the Beverly Hills Film Festival, “Best Film” at the DeadCenter Film Festival, “Best Comedy Film” at the Armenian Comedy Awards.

 Graduating with honors, Kirakosian received his Bachelor of Fine Arts in 2006.
 During his time in the various production stages of his features, Kirakosian still found time to direct many music videos for the Armenian entertainment market.
 In 2006, Kirakosian won “Best Music Video” at the Armenian Music Awards for Mihran's “Just Like That.”

 In Los Angeles, Kirakosian directed 13 episodes of the Armenian comedy show titled Demq Show which won “Best TV Entertainment Show” in 2001 at the Armenian Music Awards.
 He also directed a stage shows Armenian Demq Awards, Demq TV, Demq Show VS. Vitamin Club, Demq Comedy Overdose, Circus Demq Soleil and Demq Telethon which won “Best Comedy Stage Show” in 2007 at the Armenian Comedy Awards.